PJhaveri02/QuickSort/README.md

 # QuickSort
 The following project parallelises the Quicksort algorithm using the C programming language.
-The purpose of this project was to determine the most efficient method of parallelising the Quicksort Algorithm.
+The purpose of this project was to determine the most efficient and effective method of parallelising the Quicksort Algorithm.

 ## Prerequisites
 In order to run this project (and its individual files) you must be using a Unix based operating system.
 Otherwise, you will not be able to run the different versions of quicksort.